 HANDS TOUCHING THE BODY

-In the aftermath of an extreme emotional or life threatening situations we hug ourselves with our arms and gently rock back and forth like mother would have done it to her frightened infant.
+In the aftermath of an extreme emotional or life threatening situation we hug ourselves with our arms and gently rock back and forth like a mother would have done it to her frightened infant.
 In less extreme cases we can fold our arms across our chest in a weaker form of self-embrace “than the full self-hug of misery” described above.
 It is typically seen when we are slightly on the defensive.
 This way we regain some of our lost comfort and at the same time shut others out of our embrace to find self-sufficient strength in our own private space.

 We are also probably not aware of those daily occurring moments when we hold hands with ourselves.
-One hand acts as our own, while the other, which clasps or grasps it, acts as the hand of imaginary companion.
+One hand acts as our own, while the other, which clasps or grasps it, acts as the hand of an imaginary companion.
 We can intensify this comforting sensation by interlocking our fingers very similarly to those moments of a passionate bonding with our dearest people.

 Leg-crossing also provides us with a remarkable degree of self-comfort giving us the reassuring pressure of one part of the body against another.
 There are few variations of that action that take into consideration the anatomical differences between the sexes.
 Placing the ankle of one leg on the knee or thigh of the other is regularly the action associated with man.
 While a very tight twist of legs, when the upper leg shows up from around the ankle of the lower one, is more appropriate for women.
 Low level ankles cross is common between both sexes.
-Leg-hugging is more intimate form of contact.
+Leg-hugging is a more intimate form of contact.

 “At its highest intensity it involves bringing up thighs up and the chest down.
 The pressure is increased by embracing the knees or lower legs with arms.

-In moments of intense emotional stress, the head can be lowered on to the knees or we can press our knees to our chest, hugging them with our hands for a closer contact.
+In moments of intense emotional stress, the head can be lowered onto the knees or we can press our knees to our chest, hugging them with our hands for a closer contact.
 In this case, our own knees act as a replacement for the chest or shoulder of a loved one.

 EVOLUTION OF MASTURBATION